michael-takyi23/Museart/README.md

 ---

-Artimon is a platform where the love for art and technology come together to provide users with a seamless and secure shopping experience.
+museart is a platform where the love for art and technology come together to provide users with a seamless and secure shopping experience.
 Thank you for visiting more improvements in the future!